calebong/calebong.github.io/index.md

         -0.10%
        finish about 0.1% lower, according to preliminary data from FactSet.
 High-growth tech stocks tend to be sensitive to rising rates.
 The yield on the 10-year Treasury note
         TMUBMUSD10Y,
-        1.547%
+        1.545%
        climbed to 1.542% Wednesday, the highest since Nov.
 24 based on trading levels at 3 p.m.
 Eastern Time, according to Dow Jones Market Data.
-Investors traded amid omicron variant concerns and fresh economic data showing the U.S. trade deficit in goods surged to an all-time high in November, a trade gap that largely reflected faster improvement in the world's largest economy compared to most other countries in the pandemic., Here's what to know.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    , </td>
+Investors traded amid omicron variant concerns and fresh economic data showing the U.S. trade deficit in goods surged to an all-time high in November, a trade gap that largely reflected faster improvement in the world's largest economy compared to most other countries in the pandemic., The Santa Claus rally is off to the best start in over 20 years and historically that bodes well for the entire seasonal period, Dow Jones data show.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    , </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://www.foxbusiness.com/real-estate/reits-romped-2021-property-values-soared </td>